DavidNix/XML2CoreData/README.md

-# XML 2 Core Data
+# XML to Core Data
 When an XML schema and Core Data schema are mirrored:  Parses an XML file, creates NSManagedObjects, and adds them to your Core Data store.

 A visual explanation of the XML Schema.